orangutanbloke/orangutanbloke/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 - 😄 Pronoun : he/him/orangutan/jezza
-- ⚡ Fun fact: i want to map al countries from north to south and make games on that experiences.
+- ⚡ Fun fact: i want to map all countries from north to south and make games on that experiences.

 <!---
 orangutanbloke/orangutanbloke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.